Integrated library workflows

 If you work with libraries, we want to work with you

-OCLC has, for over forty years, been in the business of acting as a trusted steward of high quality cataloging data and other information assets that support the mission of libraries.
-In a 21st century cloud computing environment, we are opening access to data entities in WorldCat and other OCLC systems that have historically been mediated through a limited number of OCLC and partner interfaces.
+For more than 40 years, OCLC has been a trusted steward of high-quality cataloging data and other information assets that support libraries' missions.
+In a 21st century cloud-computing environment, we are opening access to data entities in WorldCat and other OCLC systems that have been historically mediated through a limited number of OCLC and partner interfaces.

 Connect, discuss, experiment and share